Association rules identify conditions (antecedents) under which a specific feature (consequent) is present very often.

 People in middle age with university education working in IT industry have very likely a high income.

-is usually a set of predicates, and consequent C
+Antecedent A is usually a set of predicates, and consequent C is a single

 predicate.